 For the filling

-- Stir the cranberries, sugar, orange zest, orange juice, and tapioca together in a medium saucepan.
+- Cook cranberries.
+Stir the cranberries, sugar, orange zest, orange juice, and tapioca together in a medium saucepan.
 Scrape in seeds from vanilla bean; add bean.
 Cook cranberry mixture over medium heat until mixture comes to a simmer and begins to thicken and about half the cranberries have burst, 6-8 minutes.
-Remove and discard the vanilla bean pods.
-Let filling cool completely before proceeding.

 For the crust and crumb topping

-- In a food processor, pulse together sugar, flour, baking powder, salt, and orange zest until combined.
-Add the butter and egg and pulse until the dough resembles coarse crumbs.
+- Pulse dry ingredients.
+In a food processor, pulse together sugar, flour, baking powder, salt, and orange zest until combined.

 To assemble

-- Preheat oven to 375 degrees.
-Grease a 9×13 inch baking pan.
+- Make crust.
 Pat half of the crumb mixture into the prepared pan to make the crust.

-- Spread the cranberry mixture evenly over the crust.
+- Add topping.
 Crumble remaining dough evenly over the cranberry layer.

-- Bake in preheated oven for 45 minutes, or until top is slightly brown.
+- Bake.
+Bake in preheated oven for 45 minutes, or until top is slightly brown.
 Cool completely before cutting into squares.

 Notes

-To quickly cool the filling, first prepare an ice-bath.
+- To quickly cool the filling, first prepare an ice-bath.
 Put the saucepan in the ice bath being careful not to get any water into the cranberry filling.
 Allow the saucepan to sit in the ice bath until mixture is cool, stirring occasionally.

-In place of the half vanilla bean, you can use 1/2 tablespoon vanilla bean paste.
+- In place of the half vanilla bean, you can use 1/2 tablespoon vanilla bean paste.
 Once we discovered vanilla bean paste, we found it a much more economical way to enjoy the benefits of vanilla beans.
 It is available at restaurant supply stores and on Amazon.com.

-Recipe for cranberry filling from Bon Appétit, November 2012.
+- Recipe for cranberry filling from Bon Appétit, November 2012.

-Recipe for crust and crumb topping from Smitten Kitchen.
+- Recipe for crust and crumb topping from Smitten Kitchen.

 How many does this recipe yield?
 At least a ballpark figure of a decent size serving.
 Not to large, not too tiny.
 About how many can I expect to get with a single batch?